ManjotS/test_db_xpand/README.md

 ## Prerequisites

-You need a MySQL database server (5.0+) and run the commands below through a user that has the following privileges:
+You need a MariaDB Enterprise Server database (10.5.5+) with an Xpand storage engine cluster and run the commands below through a user that has the following privileges:

     SELECT, INSERT, UPDATE, DELETE,